The Kryptonite: 3-4-3 Soccer Formation to Counter Possession

 Almost a decade ago, United States Soccer Federation (USSF) decided to get serious about soccer development.
 They saw that the women’s soccer in the US is arguably best in the world, but the men national team was lagging behind.
 After deep analysis, while getting data and feedback from the field, they agreed that one of the biggest issues was that players were not getting unstructured playing time compared to other nations, like Brazil, Argentina or European countries.
 The theory was that other nations were better than the US because the kids played way more hours outside of practices.
 Furthermore, the global trend shows that kids play less and less time outside compared to previous generations.

 To combat these issues and trends, USSF decided to revamp their youth coaching education system by introducing the Play Practice Play methodology.
+Similar to other professions, such as piano teaching or chess progression, we needed an educational curriculum.
 This will give structure to the training sessions, instead of disconnected drills to have one cohesive theme.
 The goals of lots of unstructured play, keep high level of engagement and soccer-themed environment are all accomplished.
 But is this really the best methodology for coaching youth soccer?

 Play Practice Play, Soccer Coaching Methodology